-Catherine Martineau, Executive Director, has been a leader in the nonprofit urban forestry field for over a decade.
+Catherine Martineau, Executive Director, (she/her) has been a leader in the nonprofit urban forestry field for over a decade.
 She serves on the board of California Releaf, a statewide urban forestry organization.
 She brings to her role extensive professional experience in both the financial and management consulting sectors.
 Leading Canopy, she draws on her professional experience as well as her personal interest in community service, education and the environment.

 A native of France, Catherine started her career in Paris with the BNP Group and moved to the United States in 1986, joining BNP Venture Capital.
 In 1991, she and her husband created Martineau & Associates, a management consulting practice specializing in new initiatives.
 Catherine holds a post-graduate degree (ABD) in economic theory, a master’s degree in mathematical economics, and a bachelor’s degree in international economics from the University of Paris.
 Catherine became Executive Director in 2004.
 Send Catherine an email.

 Natalie Brubaker, Director of Special Projects, (she/her) enjoys creating opportunities for people to explore their local ecosystem and learn from others in the community.
 Natalie’s love of trees developed in the Piedmont region of the southern states where she grew up in Atlanta, known as “The City in the Forest.”
 She formerly worked as Canopy’s Education Director where she oversaw the youth and adult education programs at Canopy.

 After completing her BS degree in Environmental Studies at Emory University, Natalie served as Director of Afterschool Programs at The Advent School in Boston.
 Her interest in place-based education led her to pursue her master’s degree in Ecological Teaching and Learning at Lesley University.
 Prior to joining Canopy in the fall of 2016, Natalie was the Farm & Landscape Educator at Gore Place, an historic site in Waltham, MA.
 Send Natalie an email.